tendermint/tendermint/CONTRIBUTING.md

 If there were no breaking changes and you need to create a release nonetheless, the procedure is almost exactly like with a new release above.

-The only difference is that in the end you create a PR against the existing `X.X` branch.
+The only difference is that in the end you create a pull request against the existing `X.X` branch.
 The branch name should match the release number you want to create.
 Merging this PR will trigger the next release.
+For example, if the PR is against an existing 0.34 branch which already contains a v0.34.0 release/tag, the patch version will be incremented and the created release will be v0.34.1.

 ## Testing